vvvar/checkmark/README.md

 ### `review`

-`checkmark` is capable of reviewing your documentation using [Open.AI](https://openai.com).
+`checkmark` is capable of reviewing your documentation using [Open AI](https://openai.com).
 First, you need to provide an OpenAI API Key.
 You can do it either via environment variable:

 ```sh
 export OPEN_AI_API_KEY=<YOUR_API_KEY>